elenavanengelenmaslova/elenavanengelenmaslova.github.io/training.markdown

 ---

+## Student Testimonials

+Here’s what participants have said about my training sessions (feedback collected via anonymous forms):

+- ⭐⭐⭐⭐⭐
+  "The bite-size Kotlin sessions were perfect for our team.
+Elena's ability to break down complex topics into digestible lessons made learning Kotlin enjoyable and practical."*
+  **— Engineer, AZL (NN Group)**
+- ⭐⭐⭐⭐⭐
+  *"The bite-size Kotlin sessions were perfect for our team.
+Elena's ability to break down complex topics into digestible lessons made learning Kotlin enjoyable and practical."*
+  **— Engineer, AZL (NN Group)**
+- ⭐⭐⭐⭐⭐
+  *"Elena was enthusiastic and knowledgeable, offering help and creating a lovely atmosphere in her sessions.
+Slides were clear, and informative and make excellent reference material."*
+  **— Developer, Version 1**

+---

 ## Training Experience
 I have delivered Kotlin training to various organizations, customizing the content to address their unique requirements.
 These include: